-Revision # Date of Revision Change Entered original 11/17/1998 1 7/18/2000 2 01/2001 Modified ALARA levels 3 11/2001 Modified section 7.2 4 05/2002 Modified section 9 and 13 5 8/2002 Modified "licensed practitioner" 6 8/2003 Modified section 7.1, 7.2, and 13 7 11/2004 Modified section 14 8 5/2005 Modified section 10 and 15.1 and section 8.5 9 11/2005 Updated manual to delete TUH and TUH only items from the - OA Program as TUH transferred the TUH registration from the RCSP to TUH 10/1/05.
+Revision Date of Change Entered original 11/17/1998 1 7/18/2000 2 01/2001 Modified ALARA levels 3 11/2001 Modified section 7.2 4 05/2002 Modified section 9 and 13 5 8/2002 Modified "licensed practitioner" 6 8/2003 Modified section 7.1, 7.2, and 13 7 11/2004 Modified section 14 8 5/2005 Modified section 10 and 15.1 and section 8.5 9 11/2005 Updated manual to delete TUH and TUH only items from the QA Program as TUH transferred the TUH registration from the RCSP to TUH 10/1/05.
 (Note: the "TUH only" items deleted were those related to mammography and therapy).
-Updated manual to incorporate regulatory modification which allows designated delegates to attend OA meeting and to correct regulatory dose reporting requirements.
+Updated manual to incorporate regulatory modification which allows designated delegates to attend QA meeting and to correct regulatory dose reporting requirements.
 Added ability of Nuclear Medicine Technologist to operate fusion imaging equipment per OAC 3701-72-04 and letter dated July 18, 2005.
 Corrected some inconsistencies noted within the manual.
-Replaced previous change log with this record of revisions nage.
-Deleted Appendix A which listed RGE testing requirements and changed so requirements are listed in a hospital policy 10 2/2006 Added statement University of Cincinnati issued dosimeters 10 2/2000 cannot be used outside the RCSP.
-Statement added to section 10.6 11 6/17/06 Incorporated undated forms and ODH notice to employees.
-The 11 0/17/00 documents are attachments to the manual and were approved by the RSC for The University Hospital leaving the RCSP 12 2/21/07 Revised definition of "licensed practitioner" to meet undated 12 2/21/07 definition approved by ODH May 2006 Revision added "nhysician assistant" to the list of individuals considered licensed practitioners 13 5/16/07 Undated sections to cover regulatory change of "licensed dental 15 5/10/07 assistant radiographer" to "certified dental assistant radiographer" Section changes included paragraphs 7.1.1.5 7.1.1.5.1, $7.1.1.5.2$ and $8.1.2.1$ 14 1/1/08 (.1.1.J.1, /.1.1.J.2 allu 0.1.2.1.
-Corrected typographical error in Appendix B. Corrected collar 14 1/1/00 Concelled typographical error in Appendix D. Concelled collar multiplication factor in factor from 0.4 to 0.04 15 0/20/00 Modified Appendix D. ALADA Investigational Levels to 15 8/20/08 would appendix B, ALAKA investigational Levels, to delete special investigational level for the head.
+Replaced previous change log with this record of revisions page.
+Deleted Appendix A, which listed RGE 10 2/2006 testing requirements, and changed so requirements are Added statement University of Cincinnati issued dosimeters cannot be used outside the RCSP.
+Statement added to section 10.6.
+11 6/17/06 Incorporated updated forms and ODH notice to employees.
+The documents are attachments to the manual and were approved by the RSC for The University Hospital leaving 12 2/21/07 Revised definition of "licensed practitioner" to meet updated definition approved by ODH May 2006.
+Revision added "physician assistant" to the list of individuals considered licensed practitioners.
+13 5/16/07 Updated sections to cover regulatory change of "licensed dental assistant radiographer" to "certified dental assistant radiographer".
+Section changes included paragraphs 7.1.1.5, 7.1.1.5.1, 7.1.1.5.2 and 8.1.2.1.
+14 1/1/08 Corrected typographical error in Appendix B. Corrected collar multiplication factor in footnote from 0.4 to 0.04.
+15 8/20/08 Modified Appendix B, ALARA Investigational Levels, to delete special investigational level for the head.
+16 11/19/08 Added follow-up and QA Committee oversight procedures to section 6.1 to assure the annual CRE audit is completed and submitted to the ODH in a timely manner, modified testing requirements in section 14.1 to add regulatory requirement to test CT and fluoroscopy units prior to use.